Enter Bird's Name in Search Box:

 Nesting: Four to five bluish-green eggs with brown and black markings, one to two broods per year.
 Nest built in a tree, composed of strips of bark, branches, twigs, grasses and moss.

 |6" 15.2cm||10" 25.4cm||0.88oz 25g||Fringillidae||Haemorhous purpureus|

-Distribution: Commonly, seen throughout Canada, and large areas of the USA.
-There is a concern of a declining population in the North-eastern portions of the USA.
-Found from Newfoundland and Labrador, across Eastern Canada, through the prairies, into the Territories, to the Southern end of the Yukon Territory, south along the Pacific coast to Southern California.
-East-central USA, south into Texas, and east to Florida.
+Distribution: Commonly seen throughout Canada and large areas of the USA.
+There is a concern of a declining population in the northeastern portions of the USA.
+Found from Newfoundland and Labrador, across Eastern Canada through the prairies, into the Territories to the southern end of the Yukon Territory, south along the Pacific coast to southern California.
+East-central USA, south into Texas and east to Florida.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Who’s Who has proudly been bringing Canada’s iconic wildlife directly into Canadians’ homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.